 KVM.
-Security-enhanced Linux (SELinux) and secure virtualization (sVirt) is available for Red Hat KVM distributions.
-A combination of these features is used to detect and prevent threats, ensure VM security and isolation.
+Security-enhanced Linux (SELinux) and secure virtualization (sVirt) are available for Red Hat KVM distributions.
+A combination of these features is used to detect and prevent threats, and ensure VM security and isolation.
 Oracle KVM is released with Ksplice.

-- UEFI Secure Boot for Windows guests is available after manual configuration.
+- UEFI Secure Boot for Windows guests available after manual configuration

-- Protecting VM data with Total Memory Encryption (TME) and Multi-Key Total Memory Encryption (MKTME).
+- VM data protection with Total Memory Encryption (TME) and Multi-Key Total Memory Encryption (MKTME)

 VM encryption options.
-You can store VM files on a file system encrypted by the host and enable encryption inside a guest operating system.
+You can store VM files on a file system encrypted by the host and enable encryption inside a guest OS.
 KVM can encrypt VM images in the QCOW2 format with the Advanced Encryption Standard (AES) algorithm transparently for a guest (128-bit encryption keys are used).

 VMware supports a wide list of security tools with Compliance and Cyber Risk Solutions to help meet compliance requirements under HIPAA, CJIS, and PCI DSS.

 - Permissions and user management for configuring roles and user access

 - Host security features, including host smart card authentication, vSphere Authentication Proxy, UEFI Secure Boot, Trusted Platform Module, VMware vSphere Trust Authority